GriffinPlus/dotnet-libs-logging/README.md

             Log.ApplicationName = "Logging Demo";

             // Configure the log message processing pipeline and arrange the columns to print.
-            // There is only one stage here, but you can use FollowedBy() to append another stage to this one.
             Log.LogMessageProcessingPipeline = new ConsoleWriterPipelineStage()
                 .WithQueue(500, false)                             // buffer up to 500 messages and block, if the queue is full (default)
                 .WithFormatter(new TableMessageFormatter()